Perkedel/After-Church/Documents/Misc/lfm-changelog-2023.12.md

 - **as well as intro text**.
 Again, these spoken dialog in game, `subtitle.tsv` in each language.
 - Update list of Noteskin selection option.
 No longer requires filesystemer (except maybe the XML Atlas pre-caching, we're still figuring out how to get it as raw text through OpenFl asset)!
 All platforms is possible to render to can have it!
 - **FINALLY**, got this Hurt note forget where this from, but let's say.... https://github.com/Kade-github/trickster here, that full believe this hurt note originate all from here.
 Left the `never` notes. https://github.com/Kade-github/trickster/blob/master/assets/clown/images/NOTE_fire.png wait no, that's not correct?! argh peck!!!
+- Stepmania songs now loads through BulbyVR's way of FNF assetings ala Modding+ I yoinked couple years back. [here source code about it](https://github.com/FunkinModdingPlus/ModdingPlus)
+- Refocusing during VideoCustcener no longer auto-resumes the video. **Press P to unpause** OR **hold Enter to skip**!
+- Attempted to Just save in Charting state
+- Installed another Qmoveph background to the Story Mode menu
+- Flash now should use MP3 file instead. wait we cannot render swf anyway..
+- After loading, the music fades out
+- Napoleon on crash screen.
+[There's nothing we can do](https://knowyourmeme.com/memes/napoleon-there-is-nothing-we-can-do).
+- **Default resolution is now ~~4K UHD~~ 1080p**.
+But not the actual game resolution.
+That is still to be worked on later.
 - other bugfix
 - etc.
+- pls come back to Tebenge after all this & reshoot.
+[This thing](https://play.google.com/store/apps/details?id=com.Perkedel.tebenge).
+Be aware, this is not working intentionally by Google in latest Android version. we are working on updates!
+[Pls commission](https://ko-fi.com/joelwindows7/goal?g=0)!
+Little things!
+Donate message `PLS_CONVERT_TO_BLENDER` followed with image Sauce URL or text prompt, we'll make Blender scene for it with just anything we had. **Hand crafted like Royce, no AI**, therefore has soul even it's trash.
+You can then use it for your own FNF mods, just credit pls. **any amount welcome**
+- Pls lah, the [Checkpoint.cc](https://checkpoint.cc) is platform for mod commission.
+I originally don't want to commission to big, so this jank should suffice!
+And it can't be here just yet, coz it's too small!
+- C'mon, $1 all things uncensored for all gamers!
+You pay me, I make it.
+I publish it, all uncensored.
+And it's way too cheaper than neighbours!
+- Look, I cannot make quality commission, I am not keen at this!
+But not only it got souls, your friends can have it to.
+In fact you're not allowed to exclusive privately!
+- Okay fine, $0 commission! just send me DM with above prefix `PLS_CONVERT_TO_BLENDER` if you really insist. at JOELwindows7, Discord.
+But catch is even I do it $0, I'll procrastinate.
+Can't go lower than that!
+Want me to unprocrastinate, send me the same donate message.
+Good deal?
+- What?! no!
+DO you not understand how much I envy those people that got 3D model while we're not having it?
+That's all the business I could do.
+All public!
+- You know what, pick other commissioner.
+Want it private allowed, and/or no soul but AI, you call.
+I am poor man!
+My parent's gonna retire soon and I'll have no money at all.
+This is so embarrassing that my sister had made so much more with her commissionings.
+- Oh, you're into MIDI? you got your FNF MIDI? use `PLS_IMPROVE_MIDI` in donation message, and I'll improve it to play well on S-YXG2006LE.
+See how poor I am? **Yamaha Genos costs $6000!!!** I can't go to PSR-SX, that's still way too inferior!
+Hey, at least I attempted to untrash the sound of the MIDI file!
+- **DO NOT & NEVER LOSE YOUR WORKED WITH HEART FNF MODS & OTHER PRECIOUS FILES!** Go BackBlaze now https://secure.backblaze.com/r/03hzy9 iyey.
+Unlimited Backup!
+Starts from $9/month, or **straight ahead 2 years at once!**

+#

 ## Info